9Zero-Climate/member-connections-ai/README.md

 pnpm install
 ```

-3. Create a `.env` file with.
+3. Create a `.env` file.
 See `config.ts` for required environment variables

 ### Running the Bot Server